Google officially made its entry into the streaming of live TV, with the launch of YouTube TV, last year.

 Google said the initial lineup of "more than 40 networks" includes CBS, Fox, NBC, and CBS, as well as cable players USA and FX.
 There's a total of 10 sports networks available, including ESPN, Fox Sports, and NBCSN.
 Local affiliates will also be included, so you can watch news from the same channels you'd normally get over the air.
 You can even add Showtime for an additional price.

 It's safe to say YouTube TV directly competes with existing services such as Sling TV and PlayStation Vue, both of which offer access to live TV from major networks, cable players, and sports networks.
-But there are some holes - like Viacom, Discovery, A&E, AMC, and Turner (with TBS and TNT).
-Sony's $35 plan for PlayStation Vue offers many of these networks and more, such as CNN.
+But there are some holes - like Viacom, Discovery, and A&E.

 What does YouTube TV feature?